-- Consider opportunities to participate in SCH leadership meetings (such as huddles) as CHW representative to lend professional experience.
+- in SCH leadership meetings (such as huddles) as CHW representative to lend professional experience.

 - Participate as CHW representative in COVID response and recovery planning tables and other RIDOH sponsored meetings to regularly share community trends and support initiatives of the project.

 - Participate with RIDOH in deployment to places where vaccine outreach is happening

 - Support SCHH in implementing COVID resilience and response protocols and policies/procedures.

 - Participate in qualitative and quantitative data collection to evaluate effectiveness of CHW strategies on client needs, services provided and other data points of interest.

 QUALIFICATIONS FOR POSITION: Certification in Community Health Worker or working toward certification within 12 months required.
 Lived experience related to the population served by South County Home Health.